Auction-Based Regulation for Artificial Intelligence: Introduction

 \section{Introduction}

-Current Artificial Intelligence (AI) models are powerful and have revolutionized a wide swath of industries.
-The recent large-scale deployment of Large Language Models (LLMs) has simultaneously boosted human productivity while sparking concern over safety (\textit{e.g.,} hallucinations, bias, and privacy).
-We have seen industry leaders, such as Google, Meta, and OpenAI, embroiled in controversy surrounding bias and misinformation \citep{brewster2024, robertson2024, white2024}, safety \citep{jacob2024, seetharaman2024, white2023}, as well as legality and ethics \citep{bruell2023, metz2024, moreno2023} in their development and deployment of LLMs.
-Furthermore, irresponsible deployment of LLMs runs the risk of allowing adversaries the ability to spread misinformation or propaganda \citep{barman2024, neumann2024diverse, sun2024exploring}.
-Unfortunately, a consistent and industry-wide solution to oversee safe AI deployment remains elusive.
+The recent large-scale deployment of artificial intelligence (AI) models, such as large language models (LLMs), has simultaneously boosted human productivity while sparking concern over safety (\textit{e.g.,} hallucinations, bias, and privacy \citep{huang2025survey}).
+Many industry leaders, such as Google and OpenAI, remain embroiled in controversy surrounding bias and misinformation \citep{brewster2024, robertson2024, white2024}, safety \citep{jacob2024, seetharaman2024, white2023}, as well as legality and ethics \citep{bruell2023, metz2024, moreno2023} in their development and deployment of LLMs.
+Furthermore, irresponsible LLM deployment risks the spread of misinformation or propaganda by adversaries \citep{barman2024, neumann2024diverse, sun2024exploring}.
+To date, a consistent and industry-wide solution to oversee responsible AI deployment remains elusive.

-Naturally, one such solution to mitigate these dangers is for increased governmental regulation over AI deployment.
+Naturally, one solution to mitigate these dangers is to increase governmental regulation over AI deployment.
 In the United States, there have been some strides, on federal \citep{whitehouse2023} and state levels \citep{cabill2024}, to regulate the safety and security of large-scale AI systems (including LLMs).
 While these recent executive orders and bills highlight the necessity to develop safety standards and enact safety and security protocols, few details are offered.
-This follows a consistent trend of well-deserved scrutiny towards the lack of AI regulation without the development of rigorous and realistic mathematical frameworks to regulate.
-Our work sets out to solve this disconnect by proposing a novel regulatory framework that a regulator can follow to not only strictly enforce the safety of deployed AI models, but simultaneously \textit{incentivize the production of safer AI models.}
+This follows a consistent trend of well-deserved scrutiny towards the lack of AI regulation without providing an answer on \textit{how to develop rigorous and realistic mathematical frameworks to achieve AI regulation}.

-The goal of our work is to formulate the AI regulatory process mathematically, and subsequently develop a mechanism to incentivize safer development and deployment of AI models.
-Specifically, we formulate the AI regulatory process as an \textit{all-pay auction}, where agents (companies) submit their models to a regulator.
-The regulator's job is twofold: \textbf{(a)} prohibit deployment of models that fail to meet prescribed safety thresholds, and \textbf{(b)} incentivize safe model production and deployment by providing additional rewards to agents that submit safer models than their peers.
-We design an auction-based regulatory mechanism, with a novel reward-payment protocol, that emits Nash Equilibria at which agents develop and deploy models safer than the prescribed safety threshold.